Chronic Pain

 A first appointment typically includes:

-1. a detailed health history, including the timeline of your symptoms
+1. A detailed health history, including the timeline of your symptoms

-2. discussion of lifestyle factors such as sleep, stress, and activity levels
+2. Discussion of lifestyle factors such as sleep, stress, and activity levels

-3. a physical assessment, which may include posture, movement, and neurological function
+3. A physical assessment, which may include posture, movement, and neurological function

-4. a clear explanation of findings, alongside options and next steps
+4. A clear explanation of findings, alongside options and next steps

 Chiropractic is commonly associated with helping low back pain, neck pain, headaches, and sciatica.
 If your symptoms indicate a need for medical investigation or urgent support, you will be encouraged to seek appropriate care.